Integrating Movable Antennas and Intelligent Reflecting Surfaces for Coverage Enhancement: Simulation Results

-In Fig. \ref{Fig:scheme1_vs_M}, we evaluate the worst-case SNR performance of the area-adaptive MA-IRS scheme under a fixed total cost of transmit MAs and IRS elements, with system parameters set as $A = 8\lambda$, $L = 2$, and $N_{\rm e} = N/L$.
-The cost model is defined by letting $c_{\rm e}$ denote the unit cost of an IRS element, and $c_{\rm M} = \rho c_{\rm e}$ represent the cost of a single transmit MA, where $\rho$ is the cost ratio between an MA and an IRS element.
-This leads to the total cost expression $C_{\rm tot} = c_{\rm M}M + c_{\rm e}N = \rho c_{\rm e}M + c_{\rm e}N$.
-Fig. \ref{Fig:scheme1_vs_M_rhochange} investigates the impact of $\rho$ under $C_{\rm tot} = 120c_{\rm e}$, while Fig. \ref{Fig:scheme1_vs_M_costchange_rho20} examines the effect of $C_{\rm tot}$ with $\rho = 20$.
-Both subfigures reveal a non-monotonic trend where the worst-case SNR initially improves with $M$, peaks at an optimal $M^*$, and then declines.
-This behavior demonstrates the existence of an optimal $(M^*, N^*)$ pair that achieves the best balance between active and passive resources.
-Although raising $M$ enhances spatial diversity and beamforming flexibility, over-allocating resources to MAs at the expense of IRS elements significantly compromises passive beamforming capability, which is particularly detrimental given the complete dependence on IRS reflections in our blocked-direct-link scenario.
-Furthermore, the optimal MA count $M^*$ exhibits two key trends: it decreases with rising $\rho$ under fixed $C_{\rm tot}$, reflecting the need to prioritize IRS elements when MAs become relatively expensive; and it increases approximately linearly with $C_{\rm tot}$ when $\rho$ is fixed, as higher budgets permit more MAs without severely compromising IRS deployment.
+In Fig. \ref{Fig:scheme1_vs_M}, we evaluate the worst-case SNR performance of the area-adaptive MA-IRS scheme under a fixed total cost of transmit MAs and IRS elements, with $A = 8\lambda$, $L = 2$, and $N_{\rm e} = N/L$.
+Let $c_{\rm e}$ denote the unit cost of an IRS element and $c_{\rm M} = \rho c_{\rm e}$ the cost of a single transmit MA, where $\rho$ is the cost ratio between an MA and an IRS element.
+The total cost is thus $C_{\rm tot} = c_{\rm M}M + c_{\rm e}N = \rho c_{\rm e}M + c_{\rm e}N$.
+This relative cost modeling approach follows the principle used in \cite{2021_Jiangbin_cost}.
+Fig. \ref{Fig:scheme1_vs_M_rhochange} examines the effect of $\rho$ with $C_{\rm tot} = 120c_{\rm e}$, while Fig. \ref{Fig:scheme1_vs_M_costchange_rho20} studies $C_{\rm tot}$ variation with $\rho = 20$.
+Both show a non-monotonic trend: the worst-case SNR first rises with $M$, peaks at an optimal $M^*$, then declines, revealing an optimal $(M^*, N^*)$ balance between active and passive resources.
+Although increasing $M$ boosts spatial diversity and beamforming flexibility, over-allocating to MAs (at the cost of IRS elements) severely impairs passive beamforming.
+Additionally, $M^*$ exhibits two key trends: 1) under fixed $C_{\rm tot}$, it decreases with $\rho$, reflecting the need to prioritize IRS elements when MAs become relatively expensive; 2) under fixed $\rho$, it increases approximately linearly with $C_{\rm tot}$, as higher budgets permit more MAs without severely compromising IRS deployment.